cinos03/ICHATaunt/README.md

-# ICHataunt - Taunt Tracker for Turtle WoW
+# ICHAtaunt - Taunt Tracker for Turtle WoW

 A comprehensive taunt tracking addon for Turtle WoW (1.12 client) that monitors taunt cooldowns across your raid or party, helping coordinate threat management.